How to Get Help for Barbiturate Addiction

-A formally and properly staged intervention is led by a professional-typically, a substance abuse therapist, psychologist or interventionist-who will work with concerned individuals in your loved one’s life who wish to help him seek treatment.
+A formally and properly staged intervention is led by a professional—typically, a substance abuse therapist, psychologist, or interventionist—who will work with concerned individuals in your loved one’s life who wish to help him or her seek treatment.

 At the end of the intervention, options for treatment will be presented to your loved one.
-These options should be arranged ahead of time, in case he is willing to seek treatment.
+These options should be arranged ahead of time in case the person is willing to seek help.

 - Identify the addicted loved one’s individual triggers and indicators of abuse.

 - Reinforce positive behaviors and extinguish substance abuse-related behaviors.